-At the opening of Grace Borgenicht Gallery's invitational exhibition, someone took a bite out of a Garnett Puett sculpture.
-A novel could begin that way with little disgrace.
+At the opening of Grace Borgenicht Gallery's invitational exhibition, some-one took a bite out of a Garnett Puett

+A novel could begin that way with little

-A swarm of bees still working on another sculpture was removed the following day, out of deference to a gallery employee traumatized in childhood by a wasp sting.
+A swarm of bees still working on an-other sculpture was removed the following day, out of deference to a gallery employee traumatized in childhood by a wasp sting.
 As Garnett Puett was later anxious to explain, honeybees are not avid stingers.
-The bees Puett works with are so intoxicated by the presence of "queen substance" that, even if you threw a hive on the floor, they would gravitate pacifically to the debris without stinging you.
+The bees Puett works with are so intoxicated by the presence of "queen substance" that, even if you threw a hive on the floor, they would gravitate pacifically to the debris with-out stinging you.
 "They're like junkies," Puett observed.

-Garnett Puett is a fresh-faced, wellspoken 26-year-old sculptor from Georgia whose family has been in the bee business for four generations.
+Garnett Puett is a fresh-faced, wellspoken 26-year-old sculptor from Georgia whose family has been in the bee busiess for four generations.
 He kept bees before deciding to become an artist, and continued beekeeping to support himself through art school.
-When he made conventional abstract and figurative sculptures, he didn't like to finish them.
+When he made con-ventional abstract and figurative sculptures, he didn't like to finish them.
 His works always seemed to need something.
 Puett moved to New York in 1983 for graduate study at Pratt, already mulling the idea of merging his two professions.
 In fact, once he got here he decided making bee art would be more fun than going to Pratt.
 Early results were vandalized by kids in Puett's Loisada backyard, who "got off on watching the bees get wasted."
 Now Puett works indoors.

-The artist sculpts plaster forms, then paints their interiors with melted beeswax, removing the plaster when the wax dries.
+The artist sculpts plaster forms, then paints their interiors with melted bees-wax, removing the plaster when the wax dries.
 Puett then coats the pre-sculpture with honey and installs a small cage containing a queen bee somewhere on the surface.
-The queen cage and its occupant are shipped from the bee farm in a wooden box, accompanied by a substantial bee swarm.
-The swarm nourishes the queen en route, and would gladly perish to keep her alive.
+The queen cage and its occupant are shipped from the bee farm in a wood-en box, accompanied by a substantial bee swarm.
+The swarm nourishes the queen en route, and would gladly perish to keep

 The sculpture-in-progress, then, is placed in a protective container.
-Glass walls of the container are usually covered with removable light baffles-bees, like birds, become confused by light coming through glass.
+Glass walls of the container are usually covered waits of the container are usually covered with removable light baffles-bees, like birds, become confused by light coming through glass.
 The honey coating on Puett's sculpture persuades the swarm that the template is a suitable location for hive-building.
 The bees then set about liberating the queen, whose cage is sealed by a little block of candy.
-Worker bees commence fabricating comb structures in the queen's vicinity, molding the wax manufactured in their bodies by chewing it with their powerful mandibles and patting it into shape with their thread-thin legs.
+Worker bees compacting the property of the compacting the property of the compacting the compacting the property of the compacting the bees commence fabricating comb struc-tures in the queen's vicinity, molding the wax manufactured in their bodies by chewing it with their powerful mandibles and patting it into shape with their thread-thin legs.

 After the queen buzzes forth, she flies about the construction site, soon mating, for the first and last time, with one of myriad "huge, fat, ugly" drones.
 She stores up a lifetime supply of sperm from this single encounter, releasing tiny amounts of it when fertilized eggs are needed to produce female worker bees, withholding it when the hive requires more drones.
 The queen regulates the population of the hive according to the availability of food: pollen for the baby bees, honey for the adults.
 The bees glean both substances from flowers.
-They collect pollen on their hind legs and roll it, into balls, winging, buge amounts of it back to the hive.
+They col-lect pollen on their hind legs and roll it, into balls, winging huge amounts of it back to the hive.
 They extract nectar from flowers with sinuous sucking tongues, store it in their stomachs and regurgitate it as honey.